What we do

 The activities of the COSMO-ART team are shared between fieldwork, theoretical exploration, dissemination and outreach actions

-For its operation and the achievement of the project’s objectives, COSMO-ART’s activities include meetings, field missions and actions aimed at the general public.
+For its operation and the achievement of the project objectives, COSMO-ART's activities include meetings, fieldwork sessions and public outreach activities.
 The latter aim at communicating the scientific objectives of COSMO-ART, the different phases of the project and the results obtained.

 4th biannual COSMO-ART meeting